aarong/feedme-spec/README.md

 ##### HandshakeResponse

-A `HandshakeResponse` message responds to a client `Handshake` message.
+A `HandshakeResponse` message is used to respond to a valid client `Handshake` message.

 If returning failure, messages take the following form: